 Dave Taflin: As I just mentioned, supercomputer centers will commonly have multi-factor authentication.
 You’ll be, at that point, logged in into what they may call a bastion server, which is kind of the front-end access.
 It’s like the front door to the supercomputer center.
 You have to go through that in order to subsequently access the machine that you’re actually interested in accessing.
 So you SSH to the bastion server, and then from there you can SSH to whatever machine you really want.

 And yes, we do support that with the manual connection method, and that’s going to be our second demonstration.

-More information is also available in the Manual Connection Mode section of the Tecplot 360 User Manual.
+More information is also available in the Manual Connection Mode section of the Tecplot 360 User Manual in our Documentation.